Orababa/Genomics-two-B/README.md

   * “Print a report with aggregrate counts/clade to file”: select `Yes`
 * Select a Kraken2 database: Standard
 * **`Execute☑️`**

+####
+Only 55.58% of the sequence reads are associated with the genus Mycobacterium.
+This poor classification may be due to quality problems in the sequence reads.
+They definitely will make variant calling less reliable.

 -----